-The value %Model.Topic% has to be substituted correspondinglyfor each concrete topic (e.g. basic data of official surveying.control points) XML-attributes of the basket have the following significance:
+The value %Model.Topic% has to be substituted correspondingly for each concrete topic (e.g. basic data of Cadastral Surveying.control points) XML-attributes of the basket have the following significance:

 - BID.
 In BID the basket identification must be entered.
-With incremental up-date the basket identification must be an OID. - TOPICS.
-In TOPICS all topics, except basic topics, actually existing within the basket are indicated in a list, seperated by commas (e.g. "Canton1.Topic1, Canton2.Topic2"). the topics indicated must be extensions of the common basic topic %Model.Topic% (possibly inherited via several levels). - KIND.
+With incremental update the basket identification must be an OID. - TOPICS.
+In TOPICS all topics, except basic topics, actually existing within the basket are indicated in a list, separated by commas (e.g. "Canton1.Topic1, Canton2.Topic2").
+The topics indicated must be extensions of the common basic topic %Model.Topic% (possibly inherited via several levels).
+The model containing the definition of the basic topic, as well as all the models containing the definitions of extended topics, have to be stated in the model list within the preliminaries of the data transfer. - KIND.
 Transfer-type (possible values: FULL, UPDATE, INITIAL.
 Where the attribute is omitted, FULL is presumed. - STARTSTATE.
-Initial state of the basket before the transfer (only in connection with incremental up-date). - ENDSTATE.
-Final state of the basket after the transfer (only in connection with incremental update).
+Initial state of the basket before the transfer (only in connection with incremental update). - ENDSTATE.
+Final state of the basket after the transfer (only in connection with incremental update). - CONSISTENCY.
+Consistency of the basket (possible values are: COMPLETE, INCOMPLETE, INCOMPLETE, INCONSISTENT, ADAPTED).
+Should the attribute be missing, COMPLETE will be assumed.

-3.3.7 Coding of Classes
+3.3.7 Coding of classes